mirceanton/mirceanton.com/content/post/0005-setting-up-a-ceph-cluster-in-proxmox/index.md

 ### SATA Erasure-Coded Pool

-Now for the other end of the spectrum, the erasure-codedSATA SSD pool.
+Now for the other end of the spectrum, the erasure-coded SATA SSD pool.
 Same tests, but my expectations are lower here, both due to the drives themselves and the additional CPU cost of EC encoding.

 **Sequential I/O**: